 Crossing the new Seme-Krake Joint Border

 In my previous visits to Benin, I have always gotten my passport stamped at the back road borders.
-These were mainly make-shift shacks on dirt roads that served as a border control for travelers.
+These were mainly make-shift shacks on dirt roads that served as a border control for travellers.

 This time, our driver drove us straight to the fairly newly commissioned administrative building that serves as a joint border for both Nigeria and Benin Republic.

 It took us a little over 30 minutes to get our passports stamped.
-The immigration officers on the Nigerian side spent this time passing our documents from one official to the next and back again.
+The immigration officers on the Nigerian side spent this time passing our documents from one office to the next and back again.
 One positive thing about the whole experience was that we weren’t asked for money in the usual forceful way.

 One of the officials did ask me to ‘give him something’.
 When I told him I didn’t have anything, he handed my passport back to me without pushing further.
 Our interactions with the Beninese officials, on the other hand, was much faster.

 Once we arrived in Cotonou, we headed straight to Guesthouse Haie Vive, our accommodation for the night.
 The rooms in the guest house came with the basic amenities needed for our stay.
 After settling in, we took a walk around the city before going to lunch at the Livingstone restaurant.

 Lunch was fantastic and the service, even more so.
 We spent the rest of the day hanging out at another restaurant (Puravida) with some of Mark’s friends from his days with the Peace Corps.